← All gearSTARTER KIT

 You can cook well with an instant-read alone.
 A leave-in probe means watching the curve instead of lifting the lid.

-LOOK FORTwo channels, so one probe can clip at grate level where the food actually sits.
+LOOK FORTwo channels, so one probe can clip at grate level where the food sits.

 A flexible boning knife makes trim work fast and safe.
 A careful pass with a sharp chef’s knife covers your first cook.